layilin/SP23-33852/_paginated/sc-page060.md

 - Thine hands defend, or thou wilt sadly rue
 - Thy rash imprudence, when ten thousand darts [125]

 > VER.
-114. *the yellow thistle*\] The seeds of this plant are an excellent emetic;[^f60n6] and almost as useful in dysenteric[^f60n7] complaints as ipecacuan.[^f60n8] It grows every where.
+114. *the yellow thistle*\] The seeds of this plant are an excellent emetic; and almost as useful in dysenteric[^f60n6] complaints as ipecacuan.[^f60n7] It grows every where.

 > VER.
-119. *Nor let rude hands the knotted grass profane*,\] This is truly a powerful vermifuge;[^f60n9] but, uncautiously administered, has often proved mortal.
+119. *Nor let rude hands the knotted grass profane*,\] This is truly a powerful vermifuge;[^f60n8] but, uncautiously administered, has often proved mortal.
 The juice of it clarified, is sometimes given; but a decoction of it is greatly preferable.
 Its botanical name is *Spigelia*.

 > VER.
 123. *The cow-itch also save*;\] This extraordinary vine should not be permitted to grow in a Cane-piece; for Negroes have been known to fire the Canes, to save themselves from the torture which attends working in grounds where it has abounded.
-Mixed with melasses,[^f60n10] it is a safe and excellent vermifuge.
+Mixed with melasses,[^f60n9] it is a safe and excellent vermifuge.
 Its seeds, which resemble blackish small beans, are purgative.
-Its flower is purple; and its pods, on which the stinging brown *Setae*[^f60n11] are found, are as large as a full-grown English field-pea.[^f60n12]
+Its flower is purple; and its pods, on which the stinging brown *Setae*[^f60n10] are found, are as large as a full-grown English field-pea.[^f60n11]

 [^f60n1]: Most likely *Argemone mexicana*, the seeds of which are purgative.
 Also known as the Mexican prickly poppy; native to the tropical Americas.